-To send flowers in memory of Renate Janis (Eisel), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Renate Janis (Eisel), please visit our Heartfelt Sympathies Store.

 She was born in Bad Hersfeld, Germany, on September 5, 1945, a daughter of the late Karl and Paula (Amft) Eisel.
 Renate was raised and received her primary education in Germany.
 In 1964 she relocated to the United States and Queens, NY.
 She later settled in the Utica area where Renate married the love of her life, Edward Janis.
 They were married in Temple Emanu-El, in Utica, on August 15, 1982.
 Mr. Janis passed away on February 4, 2005 after the couple shared in a union blessed with over twenty years of marriage.
 She loved America and was proud to have earned her U.S. Citizenship.